I2C – Inter Integrated Circuit (Inter IC), also pronounced as “I squared C”

 4. FIRST BYTE

-The first byte (8-bit format) sent by the master, MSB first, holds a 7 bit address and a read/write bit which signifies whether the transaction will read/write to the slave, it indicates whether the next Byte(s) will come from the salve or master.
+The first byte (8-bit format) sent by the master, MSB first, holds a 7-bit address and a read/write bit which signifies whether the transaction will read/write to the slave, it indicates whether the next Byte(s) will come from the slave or master.

 A LOW (0 or W) in read/write bit specifies that the master will write data to the addressed slave device.